Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: High temperature velocity bounds in equilibrium systems

 \section{High temperature velocity bounds in equilibrium systems}

 In this Appendix, we explicitly derive the velocity bounds alluded to in Section \ref{Expect-v} and arrive at Eq. (\ref{srih}).
-The rather trivial calculation in this Appendix will involve one assumption.
-In Section \ref{sec:Descartes}, we derive these same bounds without needing this Assumption.
+The rather trivial calculation in this Appendix will involve an assumption.
 Eq. (\ref{vbound12}) implies that

 Writing the single particle expectation values as a sum of their system wide global average (Eq. (\ref{O:avg})) and fluctuations about these, $\left\langle v_{i \ell}\right\rangle^{2}=\overline{v^{2}}+\delta\left(\left\langle v_{i \ell}\right\rangle^{2}\right)$ and $\left(\sigma_{r_{i l}^{H}}\right)^{-2}=\left(\overline{\sigma^{-2}}\right)+\delta\left(\sigma_{r_{i l}^{H}}^{-2}\right)$, we have from Eq. (\ref{eq:eqv}) that